Knowing the Parts of the Bible

 Things to Keep in Mind

 You do not read each book the same way.
 You do not look for the same things in all the books.
 You should keep in mind that the books are NOT in the order in which they were written.
-The books as they appear in your Bible are grouped together by categories.
+The books as they appear in your Bible are grouped together by their types.

 The Old Testament